Gyeong-GyunHa/qch/README.md

 > gfortran nondir_quadclustering.f90
 ```

-If you want to compute it with parallel computation using openmp environment, you can compile it using following command:
+If you want to compute it with parallel computation using openmp environment, you can compile it using the following command:
 ```zsh
 > gfortran -fopenmp nondir_quadclustering.f90
 ```